Faux16/crml/wiki/Guides/OSCAL.md

 CRML’s canonical join key is the control entry `id` in the form `namespace:key`.

+#### Stable framework/catalog identifier (required for mapping)

+To do framework-to-framework mapping reliably, you must also be able to identify **which catalog/framework a namespace refers to**.

+In CRML, stable mapping depends on using **stable control identifiers** (the `namespace:key` form) and keeping the `namespace` stable over time.

+For standardized public frameworks, the recommended way to get stable namespaces is to import via the **shipped OSCAL endpoint list** (or an organization-provided extension of it).
+The endpoint provides a stable `catalog_id`, and CRML uses that value as the default control-id namespace (slugged if needed).

+If you import directly from a local OSCAL file path (without an endpoint), the current implementation derives the namespace from the OSCAL catalog title (slugged).
+If that title changes, the namespace will change.

+- The project ships a built-in OSCAL API endpoint list at `crml_lang/src/crml_lang/oscal/api-endpoints.yaml`.
+- Each catalog endpoint includes a required `catalog_id` (stable dataset identifier) and a `url` (or `path`) for the OSCAL catalog.
+- When you import via an endpoint, CRML uses `catalog_id` as the stable catalog identifier and (by default) as the control-id namespace.

+This is intentional: only by using the shipped list can CRML implementations converge on the same stable identifiers.

+Normative rules:

+- For standardized public frameworks, the **stable catalog source URL** MUST be selected from the shipped endpoint list.
+- The endpoint’s `catalog_id` MUST be treated as the stable dataset identifier for that framework.

+If you need to work with a framework that is not in the shipped list, treat that as a catalog onboarding step: add it to your own endpoint file, distribute it alongside your CRML implementation(s) and open a pull request here for us to add it. (see “Endpoint config files” below).

-### OSCAL → CRML skeleton catalogs (practical ingestion)
+### OSCAL → CRML control catalogs (practical ingestion)

-If you have an OSCAL Catalog (JSON or YAML) for a framework, CRML can ingest it and generate a **redistributable skeleton** CRML control catalog.
+If you have an OSCAL Catalog (JSON or YAML) for a framework, CRML can ingest it and generate a **redistributable, minimal** CRML control catalog.

-The skeleton intentionally keeps only:
+The generated catalog intentionally keeps only:

 - control identifiers (`id`),
 - optional `oscal_uuid` (the OSCAL control UUID),